Why your hormones may be to blame for your new allergies and how to manage them naturally

-You’re cruising along life and then blammo… one day you just cannot deal with dairy.
-Or that salad dressing you love at your favorite restaurant suddenly gives you hives.
-Or you enjoy one glass of red wine and a charcuterie board with your partner and next thing you know… migraine, acid reflux and a killer hangover.
-And you think to yourself, “I’ve never had this issue before.
-I’m not one of those food allergy people.”
+You’re cruising through life and then blammo — suddenly you can’t handle dairy.
+That salad dressing you love at your favorite restaurant now gives you hives.
+Or you have one glass of red wine and a charcuterie board with your partner and next thing you know… migraine, reflux, and a hangover that feels wildly unfair.
+You think, “Wait, I’ve never been one of those food allergy people!”

 estrogen-histamine.png